WEC-Sim/WEC-Sim/source/features.rst

 Non-Linear Settings
 ~~~~~~~~~~~~~~~~~~~~~
 	**simu.nlHydro**  -
 	The nonlinear hydrodynamics option can be used by setting :code:`simu.nlHydro = 2` or :code:`simu.nlHydro = 1` in your WEC-Sim input file.
 Typically, :code:`simu.nlHydro = 2` is recommended if nonlinear hydrodynamic effects need to be used.
-Note that :code:`simu.nlHydro = 1` only consideres the nonlinear restoring and Froude-Krylov forces based on the body position and mean wave elevation.
+Note that :code:`simu.nlHydro = 1` only considers the nonlinear restoring and Froude-Krylov forces based on the body position and mean wave elevation.

 	**simu.dtFeNonlin** -
 	An option available to reduce the nonlinear simulation time is to specify a nonlinear time step, :code:`simu.dtFeNonlin=N*simu.dt`, where N is number of increment steps.
 The nonlinear time step specifies the interval at which the nonlinear hydrodynamic forces are calculated.
-As the ratio of the nonlinear to system time step increases, the computation time is reduced, but again, at the expense of the simulation accuracy.
+As the ratio of the nonlinear to system time step increases, the computation time is reduced, again, at the expense of the simulation accuracy.

 ..
 Note::

-	 WEC-Sim's nonlinear hydrodynamic option may be used for regular or irregular waves, but not with user-defined irregular waves.
+	 WEC-Sim's nonlinear hydrodynamic option may be used for regular or irregular waves but not with user-defined irregular waves.

 STL File Generation
 ~~~~~~~~~~~~~~~~~~~~~~
-	When the nonlinear non-linear option is turned on, the geometry file (``*.stl``) (previously only used for visualization purposes in linear simulations) is used as the discretized body surface on which the non-linear pressure forces are integrated.
+	When the nonlinear option is turned on, the geometry file (``*.stl``) (previously only used for visualization purposes in linear simulations) is used as the discretized body surface on which the non-linear pressure forces are integrated.
 A good STL mesh resolution is required for the WEC body geometry file(s) when using the non-linear hydrodynamics in WEC-Sim.
 The simulation accuracy will increase with increased surface resolution (i.e. the number of discretized surface panels specified in the .stl file), but the computation time will also increase.

-	There are many ways to generate an STL file, however it is important to verify the quality of the mesh before running WEC-Sim simulations with the non-linear hydro flag turned on.
+	There are many ways to generate an STL file; however, it is important to verify the quality of the mesh before running WEC-Sim simulations with the non-linear hydro flag turned on.
 An STL file can be exported from from most CAD programs, but few allow adaquate mesh refinement.
 A good program to perform STL mesh refinement is `Rhino3d <https://www.rhino3d.com/>`_.
 Some helpful resources explaining how to generate and refine an STL mesh in Rhino3d are: https://wiki.mcneel.com/rhino/meshfaqdetails and https://vimeo.com/80925936.

 ..
 Note::